 Students enrolled in VPA 321, Learning through the Arts (two sections taught by Radhika Rao and Mindy Donner) produced and performed Puppet Theatre Plays for 320 first and third-graders who bussed to the college from San Marcos Elementary School.
 College student groups adapted children's literature and core reading literature, or created original works based on grade-level science standards.
 VPA 321 students designed and constructed all puppets, set pieces and props.

-Women's Studies students, Amy Greiner (minor) and Kristine Wise (major), co-presented a paper with Professor Linda Pershing at the annual conference of the American Folklore Society, October 2011 in Bloomington, Indiana.
+Women’s, Gender, and Sexuality Studies students, Amy Greiner (minor) and Kristine Wise (major), co-presented a paper with Professor Linda Pershing at the annual conference of the American Folklore Society, October 2011 in Bloomington, Indiana.
 The paper, "Chaining Themselves to the White House Fence: Military Veterans Confront Obama's War Policy," was part of a panel entitled "Folklore of Peace and Justice."
-Women's Studies major Alisha Ochoa co-authored an essay with Professor Linda Pershing titled, "Team Teaching with Undergraduate Students: Feminist Pedagogy in a Peer Education Project."
+Women’s, Gender, and Sexuality Studies major Alisha Ochoa co-authored an essay with Professor Linda Pershing titled, "Team Teaching with Undergraduate Students: Feminist Pedagogy in a Peer Education Project."
 The essay is currently under review for publication.
-Jennifer Meneray, Women's Studies senior, co-facilitated the Gendered Violence Workshop at the U.S.-Mexico Border Dialogue Coalition Conference, October 13, 2011.
+Jennifer Meneray, Women’s, Gender, and Sexuality Studies senior, co-facilitated the Gendered Violence Workshop at the U.S.-Mexico Border Dialogue Coalition Conference, October 13, 2011.

 Student research presentations from ECON 481 (Ranjeeta Basu, Professor, Economics Department) and MUSC 380 (Mtafiti Imara, Associate Professor, VPA) entitled “What is the impact of tourism on music culture in San Diego?” in December at a forum in ARTS 111.